garmeeh/next-seo/README.md

 **Note**

-Multiple images is available from next.js version `7.0.0-canary.0`
+Multiple images are available from next.js version `7.0.0-canary.0`

 For versions `6.0.0` - `7.0.0-canary.0` you just need to supply a single item array: